Eyes of a Stranger Uncut 1981 Review

 Eyes of a Stranger is a very similar experience to the one that I just mentioned, as in it kicks off exceptionally well, but then the clear blue sky turns a bit grey and the sun never manages to break back through.
 I will only ever post a review of an uncut movie as censor intervention can have a massive effect on the final result of a feature (Cherry Falls anybody?).
 Well Tom Savini’s inclusion here was pretty pointless as aside from one standout sequence, there’s nothing notable from his work.
 Certainly no blame can be put on his shoulders, but you’d think that any producer willing to fund his presence on set must’ve had the motivation to make the most of his capabilities.
 Stranger doesn’t really give him enough to work with.
 There’s some decent stuff here, but too many of the killings are off screen.

 The first featured murder is superb and mixes jump scares, tight framing, brutality and some pretty good gore.
-One guy gets decapitated with a cleaver and his head chucked in a fish tank (check that hand twitching) and then the female is attacked by the masked menace (you can see it uncut below).
+One guy gets decapitated with a cleaver and his head chucked in a fish tank (check that hand twitching) and then the female is attacked by the masked menace (you can see it uncut above).
 This was a pretty terrifying opening and we were expecting some more of the same.
 Funnily enough, after the introduction of the final girl, the slide to mediocrity began.